-In a gym, you quickly notice people who have a well-built and imposing build.
-To achieve such physiques, these people have, for the most part, resorted to faithful allies which are food supplements.
-Among the long list of food supplements, we often hear about EAA or BCAA .
-The term EAA is an acronym which means Essential Amino Acids in English, and Essential Amino Acids in French.
+In a gym, you quickly notice people with a well-built and imposing build.
+To achieve such physiques, these people have, for the most part, resorted to faithful allies: dietary supplements.
+Among the long list of dietary supplements, we often hear about EAAs or BCAAs .
+The term EAA is an acronym that stands for Essential Amino Acids in English, and Essential Amino Acids in French.

-These amino acids are often found alongside BCAAs in a sports nutrition store.
-These two products are generally a subject of headache because of their common points.
-However, they have differences that should be noted.
-Towards which of these products should we direct our choices: EAA or BCAA?
+These amino acids are often listed alongside BCAAs in a sports nutrition store.
+These two products are generally a source of confusion due to their similarities.
+However, they do have some differences that should be noted.
+Which of these products should we choose: EAAs or BCAAs?

 What do you need to know about EAAs?

 Essential amino acids, known as EAAs, refer to the 9 essential amino acids found in muscle proteins.
-In fact, proteins consist of a total of 20 amino acids , 9 of which cannot be synthesized by the body itself.
-These 9 amino acids are thus provided by food supplements, and foods well provided with protein.
+Proteins are made up of a total of 20 amino acids , 9 of which cannot be synthesized by the body itself.
+These 9 amino acids are therefore provided by dietary supplements and foods rich in protein.
 These essential amino acids are:

 - Leucine